 Northwestern College is fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
-Departmental accreditation has been earned through the International Assembly for Collegiate Business Education (IACBE), Commission on Collegiate Nursing Education (CCNE), and Council on Social Work Education (CSWE).
+Departmental accreditation has been earned through the International Assembly for Collegiate Business Education (IACBE), National Council for Accreditation of Teacher Education (NCATE), Commission on Collegiate Nursing Education (CCNE), and Council on Social Work Education (CSWE).
 The nursing program is approved by the Iowa Board of Nursing.
 The ARC-PA has granted Accreditation-Provisional status to the Northwestern College Physician Assistant Program.